 for many home constructors.

-I therefore set out to develop a new version of hardware for the Router.
-This new implemention will allow a
+I therefore set about developing a new version of hardware for the Router.
+This new implemention allows a

 complete Mk2 PV Router to be assembled and tested in isolation by the